Don’t try to break your lease before exploring options that can save you money.

-To find a subletter, ask friends, family, neighbors, your hairdresser and everyone you know.
-Let on social media accounts know that you’re looking for someone to sublet.
+To find a subletter, ask friends, family, neighbors, your hairdresser, and everyone you know.
+Let people on social media know that you’re looking for someone to sublet.
 Advertise on Craigslist and post a notice in the apartment complex multi-use rooms that a sublet opportunity is available.

 4. Try to find a new renter